 This can go a long way to put a parents' mind at rest at a challenging time.

-Parents are supported through what can be a 'fairly frightening process' as one mother put it.
+Parents are supported through what can be a 'fairly frightening process' as a parent explained it.

 Throughout the year the IPFA along with the Family Link Worker arrange a series of 'coffee mornings' on a variety of subjects pertaining to this particular stage of life.
 There are other forms of contact, emails/phone/dates for 'drop-in' sessions.